Anti-miscegenation laws in the United States: After independence

 While opposed to slavery, in a speech in Charleston, Illinois in 1858, Abraham Lincoln stated, "I am not, nor ever have been in favor of making voters or jurors of negroes, nor of qualifying them to hold office, nor to intermarry with white people".

 Arkansas, Florida, Louisiana, Mississippi, Texas, South Carolina, and Alabama legalized interracial marriage for some years during the Reconstruction period.
 Anti-miscegenation laws rested unenforced, were overturned by courts or repealed by the state government (in Arkansas and Louisiana).
 However, after white Democrats took power in the South during "Redemption", anti-miscegenation laws were re-enacted and once more enforced, and in addition Jim Crow laws were enacted in the South which also enforced other forms of racial segregation.

-In Florida, the new Constitution of 1888 prohibited marriage between "a white person and a person of negro descent" (Article XVI, Section 24).
+In the 1870s and 1880s, the state of Tennessee repeatedly prosecuted and incarcerated David Galloway and Malinda Brandon for their interracial marriage.
+Tennessee Republicans passed a resolution supporting Galloway's right to marry at their 1874 political convention.
+In Florida, the new Constitution of 1885 prohibited marriage between "a white person and a person of negro descent" (Article XVI, Section 24).

+The first anti miscegenation law in Oregon was passed in 1866.
+It stated that "all marriages of white persons with Negroes, Chinamen, or mulattoes are void, and are prohibited," effectively prohibiting interracial marriages involving African Americans, Chinese individuals, and individuals of mixed race.
+Oregon's miscegenation laws specifically prohibited marriages between white individuals and individuals of "Mongolian" or Asian descent.
+These laws aimed to reflect the prevailing racial prejudices and discriminatory attitudes of the time.

+In 1909, Aoki and Helen Emery, an interracial couple were denied a marriage license in California due to laws prohibiting marriage between Japanese and Caucasian individuals.
+They then traveled to Portland, Oregon, hoping to obtain a marriage license there but were again denied based on similar racial restrictions.

 A number of northern and western states permanently repealed their anti-miscegenation laws during the 19th century.
 This, however, did little to halt anti-miscegenation sentiments in the rest of the country.

 Newly established western states continued to enact laws banning interracial marriage in the late 19th and early 20th centuries.
 Between 1913 and 1948, 30 out of the then 48 states enforced anti-miscegenation laws.
 Only Connecticut, New Hampshire, New York, New Jersey, Vermont, Wisconsin, Minnesota, Alaska, Hawaii, and Washington, D.C. never enacted them.

-Pace v.
-Alabama
+High court decisions, 1883–1954

 The constitutionality of anti-miscegenation laws was upheld by the U.S. Supreme Court in the 1883 case Pace v.
 Alabama (106 U.S. 583).
 The Supreme Court ruled that the Alabama anti-miscegenation statute did not violate the Fourteenth Amendment to the United States Constitution.
 According to the court, both races were treated equally, because whites and black people were punished in equal measure for breaking the law against interracial marriage and interracial sex.
-This judgment was overturned in 1967 in the Loving v.
-Virginia case, where the Supreme Court led by Chief Justice Earl Warren declared anti-miscegenation laws a violation of the Fourteenth Amendment and therefore unconstitutional.